will093/will093.github.io/_posts/2019-07-03-angular-universal-for-angular-developers.md

 4. The JavaScript and CSS files referenced in `index.html` are downloaded.

-5. The Angular application bootstraps in the browser and renders inside of `app-root`, 'taking over from' the server rendered version of the app.
+5. The Angular application bootstraps in the browser and renders inside of `app-root`, and takes over from the server rendered version of the app.

 # Getting started with Universal